Hsamönghkam State

-Hsamonghkam or Hsamönghkam (also known as Thamaingkan) was a Shan state in the Myelat region of Burma.
+Hsamönghkam (also known as Thamaingkan) was a Shan state in the Myelat region of Burma.
 Its capital was Aungpan.

-Hsamonghkam was established before 1700 CE.
+Hsamönghkam was established before 1700 CE.
 During the 18th and 19th centuries it was a tributary of Burma.
 In 1886, following the fall of the Konbaung dynasty, it submitted to British rule.
 It became a part of the unified Shan State within Burma in 1947.

-Sao Htun Aye, The last myosa of Hsamonghkam, abdicated and surrendered his powers to the Burmese government on 29 April 1959.
+Sao Htun Aye, The last myosa of Hsamönghkam, abdicated and surrendered his powers to the Burmese government on 29 April 1959.